MetaMask/metamask-docs/snaps/features/custom-ui/dialogs.md

 To display a confirmation that can be accepted or rejected, call [`snap_dialog`](../../reference/snaps-api.md#snap_dialog) with `type: "confirmation"`.
-The following example displays custom UI asking the user to confirm whether they would like to take an action:
+The following example displays custom UI that asks the user to confirm whether they would like to take an action:

 ```javascript title="index.js"
 import { panel, text, heading } from "@metamask/snaps-sdk";